SoundMetrics/aris-integration-sdk/common/simple-proto/README.md

 ## Command Format

-This protocol uses a TCP stream to command an ARIS, just as described in the related SDK documentation.
+This protocol uses a TCP stream to control an ARIS, which is also done with the protocol buffer-based protocol described in the related SDK documentation.

-However, in this case the commands are text-based, with the command name followed by 0 or more lines of key-value pairs.
+However, in this case the commands are text-based, and protocol buffer isn't necessary.
+A command consists of command name followed by 0 or more lines of key-value pairs.
 The command is terminated by a blank line.

-For illustration, we're showing new lines as \n here:
+For illustration, we're showing new lines as `\n` here:

 ```
   light\n